hugh-bowie/team-profile-generator/README.md

 # Description

-This is a command-line application that accepts user input.<br>
+This is a command-line application that accepts user input.<br><br>
 When prompted for my team members and their information, an HTML file is generated that displays a nicely formatted team roster based on user input.<br>
 When I click on an email address in the HTML,